 See also: What to Do in Dominica’s Kalinago Territory

-Obviously, there is so much more to see on this beautiful island and the above list is far from exhaustive.
-If you have more time on Dominica, you could spend some time exploring the pretty villages of Soufrière and Scott’s Head.
+Obviously, there is much more to see on this beautiful island.
+We spent almost three weeks in Dominica, and if you, too, have more time here, you could spend some time exploring more of the pretty villages of the island, like Soufrière and Scott’s Head.

-Finally, it’s worth to simply explore the pristine natural surroundings of the islands without a particular goal in mind.
-Some of my favourite moments on the island where when I unwittingly stumbled upon a small picturesque waterfall or a wild tropical beach in the middle of nowhere.
-Dominica is a place that certainly rewards that sort of intrepid exploration!
+Finally, it’s also worth exploring a bit without a particular goal in mind, Some of my favourite moments on the island came when we unwittingly stumbled upon some small waterfall in the jungle or a wild tropical beach in the middle of nowhere.

 See also